 The neighborhood is dotted with the historic mansions of Baltimore’s industrialists from the nineteenth century.

-The monument serves as the focal point of the Mount Vernon Cultural District, which houses some museums, stores, and galleries.
+The monument is the focal point of the Mount Vernon Cultural District, which houses museums, stores, and galleries.

 Hamilton Street, a section of Baltimore where most free African Americans lived and worked during the antebellum era, is also located here.